DataDalton/Minecraft-Performance-Guide/README.md

 ---

 ### Currently, this main page serves as a directory for all of the specific guides
-> But will soon be a directory with summary information from every guide
+> But will soon be a directory with summary information from every guide as well as will serve as a hub for connecting lots of other useful resources

 <br>